 A True Story

 Let me illustrate with a true story.
 A few years ago a patient was looking for the best dentist available to do crowns on all her front teeth.
 She was recommended to a dentist whom she was told was one of the very best in her area.
-He did ten crowns on her front teeth, with the result pictured below.
+He did ten crowns on her front teeth.
+You can see the results in the photograph below.
 The dentist raved about this work and thought it was gorgeous.
 The patient, however, thought it was terrible.
 It looks fake.
 There is no sparkle to the teeth, and they have a yellow tinge.

 Having been through dental school, I can tell you that this is exactly the kind of smile we would have been taught to make, and if the patient complained, we would have been taught not to listen because we were professionals and knew better.